-- If the person is under eighteen, the business must provide employment terms and conditions equal to those that apply under the comparable NSW state award and industrial legislation.
+- if the person is under eighteen, the business must provide employment terms and conditions equal to those that apply under the comparable NSW state award and industrial legislation.

 Australian Capital Territory

-- If you work in a family business; or
+- a family business; or

-- If you work in the entertainment industry.
+- the entertainment industry.